VThalakottoor/Art_and_Literature/README.md

-# For everyone who loves art, photography, and reading.
+# For everyone who loves reading.